Welcome to our series of Microsoft Windows 10 tutorials that help you understand the features of the upcoming Windows 10.

-This is achieved by saving a part of system related files and drivers to a hibernation file (hiberfil.sys) upon shutdown.
-When you start your computer again, Windows will resume from hibernate and resume your session.
+This is achieved by saving a part of system-related files and drivers to a hibernation file (hiberfil.sys) upon shutdown.
+When you start your computer again, Windows will resume from hibernating and resume your session.

 Following are some points which need to be considered: